opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 #### Verify P4-based NDP NA generation

-To verify that the P4-based generation of NDP NA replies by the switch is working, you can check the neighbor table of `h2` or `h3`, it should show something similar to this:
+To verify that the P4-based generation of NDP NA replies by the switch is working, you can check the neighbor table of `h2` or `h3`.
+It should show something similar to this:

 ```